Run by Bangor Business School

 End of year Pecha Kucha Event

-This is the minimum time anticipated that students will spend reading, researching and writing up their individual case study and action plan
+This is the minimum time anticipated that students will spend reading, researching and writing up their individual case study, action plan and presentation

 Reading core text, preparing for lectures and post reflecting on lectures